Defamation

 In Wilson v Bauer Media Pty Ltd [2017] VSC 521 John Dixon J considered that the language of s 35 made it clear that, once the court was satisfied that an award of aggravated damages should be made in excess of the cap, the cap on damages no longer applied.
 The same approach was taken in Rayney v The State of WA (No 9) [2017] WASC 367 and was confirmed on appeal in Bauer Media Pty Ltd v Wilson (No 2) [2018] VSCA 154, as is noted in Wagner v Harbour Radio Pty Ltd [2018] QSC 201.

-From 1 July 2021, following the commencement of the Defamation Amendment Act 2020, a different approach to the assessment of aggravated damages now applies.
+As noted above, from 1/7/2021, following the commencement of the Defamation Amendment Act 2020, a different approach to the assessment of aggravated damages now applies in jurisdictions where these amendments impose a hard cap.
 An award of ordinary compensatory damages can only be made up to the statutory cap on damages for non-economic loss: s 35(1)–(2).

-If the court is satisfied that an award of aggravated damages should be made, it may do so but must assess aggravated damages as a separate head of damages from ordinary compensatory damages: s 35(2B); Doak v Birks [2022] NSWDC 625 at [113]–[130].
+If the court is satisfied that an award of aggravated damages should be made under the amended legislation, it may do so but must assess aggravated damages as a separate head of damages from ordinary compensatory damages: s 35(2B); Doak v Birks [2022] NSWDC 625 at [113]–[130].
 This is so whether or not the award of aggravated damages would exceed the cap on damages for non-economic loss.
 The approach under statute to the assessment of aggravated damages differs from the approach at common law.
 Conventionally, at common law, damages for ordinary and aggravated compensatory damages were assessed together.

 [5-4096] Special damages and injury to health